ancilcleetus/My-Learning-Journey/Data-Structures-and-Algorithms/README.md

     7. Write the solution again in another programming language.
 This forces you to think through the abstractions again, and helps with retention.
 - If required, solve more LeetCode problems from that topic (use tags)
 - Repeat above steps for all the DSA topics
+- Optional: Create a DSA Visualizer Personal Project for visualizing different Data Structures and Algorithms